HTMLToolkit/HTMLPlayer/README.md

 - [X] have some preinstalled themes for sure

 ## Done:
+- [X] make song name in player controls scroll and/or maybe wrap
 - [X] increase size of album art
 - [X] Themes
 - [X] ~~ maybe research way to have smooth zoom in and out, maybe override browser handler, check if someone did this already ~~ impossible without reimplementing zoom in JS, which I don't want to do